How to Customise Your Sony a7III/a7RIII

 Having this available has genuinely changed the way that I shoot.

-If you prefer to focus manually or simply love adapting old lenses, having the focus magnifier immediately available is a no-brainer.
+If you prefer to focus manually or simply love adapting old lenses for your a7III, having the focus magnifier immediately available is a no-brainer.

 Another great feature of Auto ISO is to let your camera choose the perfect exposure at your desired aperture and then lock it in.